lpar/date/README.md

 # date

-Utilities for working with SQL dates in Go
+Minimal utility functions for working with SQL dates and other date-only dates in Go.